 Whether the cause of the cramp is dehydration, injury to a muscle, vigorous exercise, repetitive movement, or holding a prolonged position, stretching can prevent or stop most cramps when they occur.
 Gently massaging the muscle, firmly pressing the tendons at the end of the muscles or using a warm compress can help the muscle to relax and the cramp to subside.

-5 Steps to Relieve a Muscle Cramp:
+5 Steps to Relieve Muscle Cramps:

 1. Slowly stretch the muscle that is cramping.
 Hold for a prolonged stretch.
 This also helps to bring oxygen-rich blood to your muscles for healing.